mgbbarbacena-glitch/cs2-portfolio/q1/input_validation.md

     END

->Note: I used AI po to ask how to end the pseudocode when using a lot of else
+>Note: I used AI po to ask how to end the pseudocode when using a lot of else and if.